mayasharma2110/Treat-Yourself/README.md

       ![Bag Total](static/testing/bag-total.PNG)

   * As a first time user, I want to be able to view my shopping basket and update the quantity of a product or remove it within the page.
-    * The user can view their shopping bag by clicking the icon in the top right of the nabvar.
+    * The user can view their shopping bag by clicking the icon in the top right of the navbar.
     * This shows the type or quantity of each item in their basket.
 Users will not be able to update the quantity of any subscriptions but will be able to remove these.
-For items that are not on subscription option the bag will show the current quantity and also show a form where users can update this on the pag page.
+For items that are not on subscription option the bag will show the current quantity and also show a form where users can update this on the page.
 From this page they can also remove any of the items in their basket.
     ![Update Bag](static/testing/update-bag.PNG)

   * As a first time user, I want to be able to purchase products successfully (get taken to a page which confirms the order has been successful) and see these in my profile when logged in.
-    * From he bag page users are directed the a checkout page where they can enter their delivery and card details.
+    * From the bag page users are directed the checkout page where they can enter their delivery and card details.
 Once the user successfully completes their order they are taken to a page which confirms this and notifies them they have been sent an email to their email address.
     ![Checkout Success](static/testing/checkout-success.PNG)

 * Returning Visitor Goals